Plumbing Tips | May 7, 2025

 Can a Pinhole Leak Be Patched with Sealant?

-Yes, a pinhole leak can also be temporarily patched with plumber’s epoxy putty.
+Yes, leak can also be temporarily patched with plumber’s epoxy putty.
 Here’s how:

 While epoxy putty takes longer than the pencil-and-tape method, it creates a stronger temporary seal.